cardano-foundation/CIPs/CPS-????/README.md

 ### UX considerations

 Intent processing is the part that has the most effect on UX.
-Users will be interacting directly with an intent-processing system to submit their intents, and they may need various kinds of feedback or to make choices.
+Users interact directly with an intent-processing system to submit their intents, and they may need various kinds of feedback ("has my intent been fulfilled?") or to make choices ("do I want to resubmit with a higher price?").
-This is complicated by the fact that some information may instead come from the underlying blockchain, e.g. about settlement.
+This is complicated by the fact that some information may instead come from the underlying blockchain, e.g. whether the intent has ultimately been settled on-chain.

 As an example, here is a hypothetical sequence diagram for a Babel fees workflow (see below for more discussion of Babel fees):